Ranzadet/ASL_Recognition/README.md

 None.
 Just follow the notebooks provided and run each cell sequentially.

 Contributions:
-Alex and Benen worked together to write the code for each file.
+Alex Lehman and Benen Sullivan worked together to write the code for each file.